 Typical Prognoses for Dogs with Diabetes

+The life expectancy of a diebetic dog can be the same as a healthy dog's with proper care.
 With proper treatment, dogs with diabetes have survival rates very similar to those of non-diabetic dogs of the same age and gender, though their risk is greatest during the first six months of treatment, when insulin therapy is introduced and glucose levels are being regulated.
 Diabetic dogs are more likely to die of kidney disease, infections, or liver/pancreatic disorders than of diabetes itself.
 But once their condition stabilizes, diabetic dogs can lead happy, healthy lives.

 Consider Buster, a 13-year-old Maltese belonging to Mary Butler in Northern California.
 Buster was diagnosed with diabetes three years ago after suddenly going blind due to cataracts.